B1ggDave/kotlinbyexample.github.io/examples/06_producivity_boosters/01_namedArguments.md

 </div>

-1. As most of programming languages(Java, C++ etc), Kotlin supports passing arguments to methods and constructors according to their order of definition.
+1. Just like most programming languages(Java, C++ etc), Kotlin supports passing arguments to methods and constructors according to the order of their definition.
-2. Kotlin also supports named arguments to allow clearer invocations and avoid mistakes that otherwise would not be detected by the compiler (e.g. switching the correct order of the arguments and constructing an email in the form _gmail.com@username_).
+2. Kotlin also supports named arguments to allow clearer invocations and avoid mistakes that would otherwise not be detected by the compiler (e.g., switching the correct order of the arguments and constructing an email in the form _gmail.com@username_).
 3. When invoking a method or constructor, named arguments do not have to